Get started:

 Begin by visiting the GOV.UK vehicle information and MOT history pages, and entering your registration number.
 Confirm the make, model, colour, mileage trends, and any long gaps or sudden mileage changes that could indicate repairs after a write-off.
 Check the V5C logbook and service history, and ask the seller for repair invoices and pre-repair photos.

 Search the registration online on major salvage auction sites.
-Many tools offer a salvage history check free preview that tells you if auction entries or damage photos exist, though you have to pay to get full images and categories.
+Many tools offer a salvage history check with a free preview that tells you if auction entries or damage photos exist, though you have to pay to get full images and categories.

 If you need confirmed write-off status, auction dates and pictures, you will need a full report from a provider that sources data from insurer databases and auction archives.
 That is the most reliable way to see a complete car salvage history before you buy.